 2. Techno-complexes

 From ca. 35 ka cal.
 BP, the Gravettian is considered as a pan-European TC (Otte, 1981; 1985; Kozłowski, 2015; Bicho et al., 2017).
-Its earliest appearance in Italy is identified in few sites in Italy, at least from 33-34 ka cal.
+Its earliest appearance in Italy is identified in few sites in Italy, at least from 34-33 ka cal.
 BP in Paglicci cave (Palma di Cesnola, 1993; 2006), Rio Secco (Talamo et al., 2014), and, in the GAPR, Fonte delle Mattinate (Giaccio et al. 2004; Silvestrini et al., 2005) and Fumane cave, the latter with slightly older dates (see discussion in Falcucci and Peresani, 2019).
-Nevertheless, the knowledge about this TC is geographically restricted within Italy and to few studies (Aranguren et al., 2015), so that the apparent complexity of the Italian Gravettian (Mussi, 2000) still has to be addressed in detail.
+Nevertheless, the knowledge about this TC is geographically restricted within Italy to few studies (e.g. Aranguren et al., 2015), so that the apparent complexity of the Italian Gravettian (Mussi, 2000) still has to be addressed in detail.
 In the Balkan Peninsula, radiometric dates are extremely sparse, but a few sites have been identified (Adam, 2007; Mihailović and Mihailović, 2007; Mihailović, 2008).
 The definition of the Gravettian in the GAPR and surroundings relies on several criteria including the presence of feminine statuettes (so-called ‘venuses’) (Mussi, 2012), straight-backed points (i.e. pointes de la Gravette and microgravettes) (Borgia and Wierer, 2005; Borgia, 2008), and funerary practices (Giacobini, 2006; Gazzoni and Fontana, 2011).
 Most scholars consider that the Gravettian differs in Italy between the Tyrrhenian and Adriatic coasts (Gambassini, 2007), the main argument being the absence of Noailles burins (Gambassini, 2007) and the production of truncated backed bladelets on the Adriatic side (Palma di Cesnola, 1993).

 The Epigravettian was initially defined in Italy by G. Laplace (1964; 1997).
 The term was later applied to evidence from the Balkan Peninsula (see Kozłowski, 2005).
 While we assume that ‘Epigravettian’ is relevant to describe the Adriatic coast of Balkans, it is noteworthy that its definition varies amongst scholars.
-The initial splitting of this TC in subsequent divisions (Laplace 1964) has been revised on several occasions (Bietti, 1990; Palma di Cesnola, 1993; Broglio, 1997; Montoya, 2008; Tomasso, 2017), though there is no consensus on a formalised division.
+The initial splitting of this TC in successive phases (Laplace 1964) has been revised on several occasions (Bietti, 1990; Palma di Cesnola, 1993; Broglio, 1997; Montoya, 2008; Tomasso, 2017), though there is no consensus on a formalised division.
 In consequence, we lack a uniform vision of the Epigravettian sequence in Italy and the Balkan Peninsula, especially if bone industry, portable art and ornamental objects, burials, and funerary rituals are considered as cultural markers.
 For instance, studies devoted to osseous industries from either Italy or the Balkans remain sparse (but see Čečuk, 1996; Kujundžić, 1990; Karavanić et al., 2013; Cristiani, 2018; Vujević, 2018; Borić et al., 2021).

 The definition of the Early Epigravettian is still vague and based on a limited number of lithic tool types.
 These are mostly produced on small blades (Broglio et al., 1993; Peresani, 2008; Tomasso, 2017).
-D. Mihailović (2014) noticed that, in the Balkans, the distinction between Late Gravettian and Early Epigravettian lithic assemblages is often problematic, as the material from these TCs present many similarities.
+D. Mihailović (2014) noticed that, in the Balkans, the distinction between Late Gravettian and Early Epigravettian lithic assemblages is often problematic, as the material from these TCs presents many similarities.
 Typologically, some tools are frequently found in early Epigravettian assemblages, such as shouldered points (Broglio et al., 1993; Tomasso and Rots, 2021), large retouched blades, and long scrapers on blade with retouched edges.
 While Gravette points are most likely no longer present, microgravettes are still found, sharing similar features with the Gravettian examples (long, narrow and straight backed points manufactured on straight and regular bladelets with base and tip finely shaped by complementary accessory retouch).